The conversion rate is a way that Amazon measures how often your product is purchased by customers based on how many times the page is viewed.

 Compare Your Product’s Price To Competitor’s

-Pricing has a large effect on how likely a customer is going to buy a product.
+There are a lot of Amazon sellers who focus only on online arbitrage so pricing has a large effect on how likely a customer is going to buy a product.
 If they can find it cheaper in someone else’s store, they will.
 Customers are always looking at how to save as much money as they can.

 This means that you should be frequently checking how your competitors are pricing products, so you don’t get undercut.